IronDogs-2773-2026/2773-2026/docs/swerve-drive.md

 > `src/main/java/frc/robot/Information/OdometrySubsystem.java`

-Maintains robot pose estimate by fusing module positions with gyroscope data.
-Optionally incorporates vision measurements.
+Maintains the robot pose estimate by fusing wheel odometry with gyroscope data.
+Accepts optional vision corrections.

 ---

 #### Periodic behavior

 Every robot loop (~20 ms):
-1. Reads the NavX gyro angle in radians (negated to match WPILib convention).
+1. Reads NavX gyro angle in radians (negated for WPILib convention).
 2. Calls `m_poseEstimator.updateWithTime(timestamp, gyroAngle, modulePositions)`.
-3. Publishes `X`, `Y` to SmartDashboard and updates the `Field2d` widget.
+3. Publishes raw `pose.getX()` / `pose.getY()` to SmartDashboard and updates `Field2d`.

 ---

 #### `getPose() → Pose2d`

-Returns the most recent estimated robot pose (x meters, y meters, heading radians).
+Returns the latest estimated pose.
+Used directly by PathPlanner.

 ---

 #### `resetPose(Pose2d newPose)`

-Resets the pose estimator to `newPose`.
-Also re-seeds the estimator with the current gyro angle and module positions.
+Resets the pose estimator to `newPose` using the current gyro angle and module positions.
+Called by PathPlanner at path start.

 ---

+#### `getX() / getY() → double`

+Returns the estimated position in meters. `getY()` negates `pose.getY()` to match the field coordinate convention used by commands.

+---

+#### `getGyroAngle() → double`

+Returns the gyro heading in radians, wrapped to `[−π, π)`.

+---

+#### `setPose(double x, double y, double rotation)`

+Resets the pose estimator to an explicit position and heading.
+Called by the vision system when a reliable AprilTag fix is available.

+---

 #### `resetGyro()`

-Zeros the NavX IMU and re-seeds the pose estimator without changing the stored pose.
+Zeros the NavX IMU and re-seeds the pose estimator at the current pose.
 Called at the start of each manual drive command.

 ---

 #### `addVisionMeasurement(Pose2d pose, double timestamp, Matrix<N3,N1> stdDevs)`

-Injects an AprilTag-derived pose measurement into the estimator with associated standard deviations.
-The estimator Kalman-filters this against accumulated wheel odometry to reduce drift.
+Injects an AprilTag pose measurement into the estimator with standard deviations.
+The Kalman filter blends this with accumulated wheel odometry to reduce drift.

 ---

-#### `getGyroAngle() → double`

-Returns the current gyro angle in radians.

----

-#### `getX() / getY() → double`
+#### `getSwerveAngles() → double[]`

-Returns the current estimated X or Y position in meters from the pose estimator.
+Returns the current `steerAngleWPILib()` for each of the four modules as a raw array.
+Order: `[FL, FR, BL, BR]`.

 ---